DurhamIP/prog-prac-hashfile/README.md

 We want to record the overall word frequencies of the two types of documents and store them in the class.
 Define a static variable `typeFrequency` which is a map from document type (represented as a String e.g. `Coldplay`) to _WordFrequency_.
-Add a method `classifyAs` which takes the document type as a parameter and updates the `typeFrequency` variable.
+Add a static method `classifyAs` which takes the document type and a text as parameter and updates the `typeFrequency` variable with the word frequencies associated with the given text, in addition to any word frequencies already recorded for that type of text.

 Write a static method which includes a range of examples of each document types, creates the corresponding _WordFrequency_ object and classifies them